 The boat that can carry up to 5 individuals costs around ₱3,800 (for walk-in) or ₱2,900 (if prepaid).
 The guide fee is ₱350 per group, the landing fee is ₱50 per boat, and the tourism fee is ₱50 per individual.
 Contact Sir Peter at +63 917 838 3726 to book in advance and avail the prepaid rate for the boat rental.

 If you want the resort to prepare your meal, you can contact them directly.

 Important Tips and Reminders

-- The trek will take you hours (3-4 hours depending on your speed) so bring enough quencher (water and juices).
+- The trek will eat 3-4 hours of your time each way, depending on your speed.
+So bring enough quenchers (water and juices).